zhouyuan7/Baxter-project-2/README.md

 #### Position-velocity control
 For this project, I generate a control strategy between the above two levels of control.
 This control is actually still a position control because the output data still go through the moving joint angle API not joint velocity, but with a particular trajectory.
-The following one line algorithm show the strategy.
+The following one-line algorithm show the strategy.

 <p align="center">
 <img src="https://github.com/zhouyuan7/Baxter-project-2/blob/master/source/algorithm.png"/>